Kristin McGrath | Updated

 Get Amazon Prime

-The paid version of Alexa will be AI-powered and smarter, and better able to help you shop.
+The new Alexa is AI-powered and smarter, and better able to help you shop.

-Amazon previewed some of the stuff Alexa+ will do on Feb.
-26, 2025.
-Overall, the version will be able to have more complicated interactions, remember what you've asked in the past, and have the back-and-forth conversations it's possible to have with AI chatbots like ChatGPT, Gemini, and others.
+Amazon previewed some of the stuff Alexa+ will do back in 2025.
+Overall, the new ersion will be able to have more complicated interactions, remember what you've asked in the past, and have the back-and-forth conversations it's possible to have with AI chatbots like ChatGPT, Gemini, and others.
 In other words, the new Alexa may be smart enough to suggest products based on your shopping habits and converse with you on what to buy.

 Speaking of shopping, Alexa+ is combining forces with Amazon Fresh (Amazon's grocery delivery service) and Whole Foods so it can make you a shopping list based on you thinking out loud.
 For example, you can tell it you're vegetarian and one of your dinner guests is gluten free, and that you need it to throw together a shopping list (and order from Amazon Fresh, of course) so you can get all the ingredients you need for pizza, salad, and cookies.